 Once you’ve identified the most plausible emergency threats, think about what technological functions could be disrupted by each disaster.
 Every industry and disaster will have its own ramifications.
 It’s important to know which are the most likely to occur so that you can plan.
-Technical impacts and possible solutions are below.
+The technical impacts and possible solutions are below.

 Loss of Data and Records